geographika/mappyfile-geojson/README.rst

 * Python 2.7 or Python 3.x
 * mappyfile (the plugin can be used on its own but will create a dictionary object structured to use within mappyfile).
-Installing mapfile should be done seperately.
+Installing mappyfile should be done separately.

 Installation
 ------------